I was awake and in the living room before 7 a.m.

 Sometimes nothing is good.

-Once Cowboy got home from morning services, we headed to Jefferson City to buy bird seed.
+After Cowboy got home from morning services, we headed to Jefferson City to buy bird seed.

 My birds are eating me out of house and home.

-I enjoy watching them, though.
+Still, I really enjoy watching them.

 I was standing outside the store, and Badger looked over at me and said, “You've got to stop cutting your hair short.
 Every time you do, you get more white.”